Fibroids and Ovarian Cysts

 - Research on new therapies.
 We actively research new ways to treat fibroids.
 Our dedicated researchers study fibroids and their causes, which helps us develop more effective, targeted treatments for you in the future.

-FIBROIDS AND UTERINE CYSTS
+FIBROIDS AND OVARIAN CYSTS

 Reduces your body’s estrogen production to ease pain and even help shrink fibroids and ovarian cysts.
 We may prescribe gonadotropin releasing hormone (GnRH) agonists (such as Lupron and Zoladex) to shrink fibroids.